|

 Special Enrollment Period

-As of 2019, those receiving Extra Help are limited to changing their Part D plan once per calendar quarter in the first three quarters of each year.
+Those receiving Extra Help are limited to changing their Part D plan once per calendar quarter in the first three quarters of each year.
 Any changes made during this special enrollment period are effective on the first of the following month.
 People with LIS may use the Fall Open Enrollment period during fourth quarter to make changes to their coverage, with changes effective January 1.

-For more information, see the Medicare Rights Center Open Enrollment guide
+For more information, see the Medicare Rights Center Open Enrollment guide.

 Co-Pays